 Even back in the slow-moving twentieth century Drucker was already telling us that “the most pressing task” was to teach people how to learn.
-But now, with the rate of change increased so dramatically, I would argue that it is not enough to teach people how to learn.
-In a world that is changing so fast anything you learn from another person might have changed from the time and place when it was true.
+But now, when the rate of change has increased so dramatically, I would argue that it is not enough to teach people how to learn.
+In a world that is changing so rapidly, the most pressing task today is to teach people how to teach themselves.